|Name||DNS Locker Ads|

 - Guide 1: How to Remove DNS Locker Ads from Windows.

-- Guide 2: Get rid of DNS Locker Ads from Mac OS X.
+- Guide 2: Get rid of DNS Locker Ads on Mac OS X.

-- Guide 3: Remove DNS Locker Ads from Google Chrome.
+- Guide 3: Remove DNS Locker Ads in Google Chrome.

 - Guide 4: Erase DNS Locker Ads from Mozilla Firefox.

 - Guide 5: Uninstall DNS Locker Ads from Microsoft Edge.